Dr Michelle Mansfield

 Biography

-I am an associate lecturer in Social Enquiry (Sociology) in the Open Foundation Program, Pathways and Academic Learning Support Centre (PALS).
-At present, I am the Program Convenor of the Open Foundation Program (Callaghan).
+I am an lecturer in Sociology in the Open Foundation Program.
+At present, I am the Head of Domestic Programs for the Pathways and Academic Learning Support Centre.

 Research Expertise: